What is counselling? Bristol counselling

 • Give you a confidential space to explore your thoughts and feelings

-• Understand that that it is not always easy to talk about problems and to express your feelings
+• Understand that it is not always easy to talk about problems and to express your feelings

 A counsellor will not…